Skip To Main Content

 Tier II Consortium

-The SBCSS TUPE Tier II Consortium is a partnership of ten school districts serving 42 middle and high schools throughout San Bernardino County.
-This program meets the grant requirements of implementing a comprehensive approach to preventing or reducing student tobacco-use, cannabis-use, and vaping.
+The SBCSS TUPE Tier II Consortium is a partnership of ten school districts serving 42 middle and high schools across San Bernardino County.

-Key components of the program include: youth leadership/peer education, tobacco, vaping, and cannabis prevention curriculum, alternatives to suspension, family and community engagement, and cessation supports through Kick It California and local programs.
+Key components of the program include: Youth leadership and peer education, substance use prevention curriculum, alternatives to suspension, family and community engagement, and cessation support through Kick It California.

 County Technical Assistance (CTA) Program

-Through our CTA program, we're dedicated to providing extensive training and technical assistance (TA) to every school and district within San Bernardino County.
-Our TA services are strategically focused on these essential areas:
+Through our CTA program, we provide training and technical assistance (TA) to schools and districts across San Bernardino County.

 • Tobacco-Free District Certification